 Hold an open house and invite other brokers to attend.
 Seeing the home in person and pointing out its features may encourage them to promote your listing.

-6. Stage Home for Sale
+6. Stage home for sale

-According to 39% of sellers' agents, staging a home reduces the number of days that property is on the market.
 Staging prepares the home for viewing so it has the most appeal to potential buyers.

 Declutter the home to make it appear roomier.
 Empty cupboards, closets, and the basement.
 Move items out of the home and into a storage locker.